splunk/public-o11y-docs/gdi/opentelemetry/security.rst

 ------------------------------------------------
 Receivers and exporters can be either push-based or pull-based.
 In either case, the connection must be established over a secure and authenticated channel.
 Unused receivers and exporters must be deactivated to minimize the attack vector of the Collector.
 An attack vector is a pathway or method used by a hacker to illegally access a network or computer in an attempt to exploit system vulnerabilities.

-Receivers and exporters may expose buffer, queue, payload, and worker settings by using configuration parameters.
+Receivers and exporters might expose buffer, queue, payload, and worker settings by using configuration parameters.
 If these settings are available, end users can carefully modify the default values.
-Improperly setting these values may expose the Collector to additional attack vectors including resource exhaustion.
+Improperly setting these values might expose the Collector to additional attack vectors including resource exhaustion.

-It is possible that a receiver may require the Collector to run in a privileged mode to operate, which could be a security concern.
+It is possible that a receiver might require the Collector to run in a privileged mode to operate, which could be a security concern.

 Developers must use encrypted connections (by using the ``insecure: false`` configuration setting), and receiver and exporter helper functions.